-- topic is too overdone and manuscript isn’t unique enough to stand out
+- the topic is too overdone and the manuscript isn’t unique enough to stand out

 - not enough of a story arc

-- sent manuscript to someone who isn’t interested in style presented
+- sent manuscript to someone who isn’t interested in the style presented

 True, I could self-publish books to bypass the rejection letters.
 I did self-publish Pickles, Pickles, I Like Pickles and Jobs of a Preschooler, and I have other ideas I have not submitted that I am considering self-publishing in the future.
 But, there are some manuscripts I have that I would prefer to have traditionally published.
 There are pros and cons to self-publishing and traditional publishing, and I hope to continue pursuing both options.